Jimike110/quizApp/README.md

 - 10-second timer per question.
 - Responsive design that works on desktop and mobile devices.

-## Demo
+## Live View
-Check out the live demo of the app at: [https://jimike-quiz.netlify.app/](https://jimike-quiz.netlify.app)
+Check out the live view of the app at: [https://jimike-quiz.netlify.app/](https://jimike-quiz.netlify.app)

 ## Technologies Used
 - HTML